 Parents may accidentally fall asleep out of exhaustion, and it can happen with both breastfed and bottlefed babies.

 Mothers are at particular risk of falling asleep while sitting up breastfeeding, due to the sleep-inducing hormones released while feeding.

 If one parent is sitting up to feed your baby in the night, the other should supervise.
 If this is not possible, it’s better to safely sit on the floor to breastfeed or stand-up to bottle feed.

 Adults who smoke, are affected by drugs or alcohol or who are extremely obese or fatigued should not risk unsupervised sleep with a baby in any circumstances.

 Play And Development

 As your 4 week old baby grows, so will the unsolicited advice you get about how to care for her.
-One thing you might begin to hear, especially if your baby is born in summer, is to give her water to drink.
-Here is what you need to know before you take that advice onboard: does my baby need water?
+One thing you might begin to hear, especially if your baby was born during the summer months, is to give her water to drink.
+Here’s what you need to know before you take that advice onboard: does my baby need water?
 What you need to know.